Skip to content. | Skip to navigation

 A bit below the surface:

 Of course you're distinct people.
 It's never completely the same as coordinating with yourself.
-But as you each learn to stay present with what is actually happening you increasingly find opportunities to cooperate extraordinarily directly and spontaneously.
-The challenge is to be present and respect your own and your partner's situation.
+But as you each learn to stay present with what is actually happening you may increasingly find opportunities to cooperate with extraordinary directness and spontaneity.
+The challenge is to bring your attention to the moment and respect your own and your partner's situation.
 That's not a bad challenge.
-It's a rare opportunity to share mutual exploration and discovery, and in the process develop your ability to coordinate with others and with yourself.
+It's a rare opportunity to share mutual exploration and discovery with an extaordinary combination of mutuality and agency, and in the process develop your ability to coordinate with others and with yourself.

 For some CI is a performing art – Andrew Harwood on CI performance: